zdu-strong/Technical_Backup_Freedom/README.md

         git config --global user.name "your username"
         git config --global user.email "your email"

-3. Set proxy configuration for git.
-The pre-step is to have vpn, if not, skip it.<br/>

-        git config --global http.proxy 127.0.0.1:7890

-4. Use git gui to clone the source code.
+3. Use git gui to clone the source code.

 ### `springboot`